remix-run/remix/docs/other-api/node.md

 title: "@remix-run/node"
 ---

+# `@remix-run/node`

-This contains utilities and polyfills for Node.js.
+This package contains utilities and polyfills for Node.js.

 <docs-info>Most of the time you will never be importing from this package directly as it's used internally by adapters such as `@remix-run/express`.</docs-info>